 Wiśniówka is a Polish nalewka – an aged cordial.
 The most common types are made with fruit and either vodka or rectified spirits.
-This recipe for cherry nalewka or wiśniówka is traditionally made with Morello cherries, a sour type of cherry.
+My wiśniówka recipe is prepared with Morello cherries, a sour type of cherry.
 If Morello cherries aren’t available in your area, you can use other sour or sweet cherries instead.
-Nalewki make excellent edible gifts, so plan accordingly when making them for Christmas.

-- Wash and pit the cherries.
+- Rinse and pit the cherries.
 Discard the pits.

-- Place cherries in a glass jar and pour over the alcohol mixture.
+- Place cherries in a large glass jar and pour over with the alcohol mixture.
 Seal the jar with a lid and set aside in a cool, dark area to macerate for 6 weeks.
-Shake the jar occasionally.
+Occasionally flip and shake the jar.

-- Over the next days, the sugar will dissolve, forming a syrup – the second part of our liqueur.
-It is worth shaking the contents of the jar from time to time.
-When all the sugar is dissolved (this can take up to 2 weeks), combine the syrup with the cherry-infused alcohol.
+- Over the next days and weeks, the sugar will slowly dissolve, forming a syrup – the second part of your liqueur.
+Shake the jar from time to time to stir the ingredients and facilitate the process.
+After 2 – 3 weeks, when the sugar is dissolved, combine the syrup with the cherry-infused alcohol.

 - Filter the liquid through a clean, dry cloth or wire mesh strainer.
-Pour the filtered liqueur into a new bottle to age for at least three months.
+Pour the filtered liqueur into a clean bottle or carafe and set aside to age for at least 3 months.

 - Wiśniówka unfolds its full, lovely bouquet after 1 year of aging.
 However, you can, of course, enjoy it after the initial 3 months of aging.